 The geoprocessing tool corresponding to the dataset type chosen opens.
 See the table below for the dataset types that can be created in a geodatabase.

-- Fill in the tool parameters and click Run to create the new dataset.
+- Fill in the tool parameters and click Run to create the dataset.

 Dataset types to create in a geodatabase

-The following table describes the types of datasets that can be created within a geodatabase and provides a link to its corresponding geoprocessing tool.
+The following table describes the types of datasets that can be created in a geodatabase and provides a link to its corresponding geoprocessing tool.

 A set of thematically related feature classes (typically used to manage a topology, network, or terrain).